In closed-door meetings at MTV, creators are grappling with how to make entertainment more responsible

 Gold was speaking to more than a dozen television writers and producers — counseling them, really, on how to craft more responsible entertainment.
-The meeting was part of an unprecedented effort by Chris McCarthy, MTV Entertainment Group president and a top executive at ViacomCBS, to make programming more mental health safe.
+The meeting was part of an unprecedented effort by Chris McCarthy, MTV Entertainment Group president and chief executive and also a top executive at Paramount Plus, to make programming more mental-health safe.

-Last year, concerned his shows were contributing to the country’s mental health epidemic, McCarthy commissioned a study from the University of Southern California’s Annenberg Foundation of dozens of his top shows.
-It found that only 9 percent of series regulars had mental health conditions (21 percent do in real life) and that there were high levels of insensitive language and behavior on a network of at-times conflict-driven shows such as “Jersey Shore,” “The Hills” and “The Real World,” whose tag line is “what happens when people stop being polite and start getting real.”
+Last year, concerned his shows were contributing to the country’s mental health epidemic, McCarthy commissioned a study of dozens of his top shows from the University of Southern California’s Annenberg Foundation.
+It found that only 9 percent of series regulars had mental health conditions (21 percent do in real life) and high levels of insensitive language and behavior on the network of “Jersey Shore,” “The Hills” and “The Real World,” whose tag line is “what happens when people stop being polite and start getting real.”

 McCarthy hired a team to compose a guide on creating responsible programming, part of a larger movement he hopes to drive forward in Hollywood that also included several days of industry panels last month.
-Most notably, he convened dozens of sessions within ViacomCBS in which top-tier creators would listen to and consult with mental health experts like Wash U’s Gold, the executive director of the mental-health-focused JED Foundation Courtney Knowles and Dr. Joy Harden Bradford, an Atlanta-based psychologist.
+Most notably, he convened dozens of sessions within ViacomCBS in which top-tier creators would listen to, and consult with, mental health experts like Gold; the executive director of the mental-health-focused JED Foundation Courtney Knowles; and Dr. Joy Harden Bradford, an Atlanta-based psychologist.

 The result is a kind of new movement of change-driven popular television.
-The sessions — which brought in writers and producers from “The Daily Show,” animated satire “Clone High,” young-adult reality show “Teen Mom,” music-focused unscripted drama “Love & Hip Hop” and others — offers a real-life litmus test for the new woke Hollywood.
+The sessions — which brought in writers and producers from “The Daily Show,” animated satire “Clone High,” young-adult reality show “Teen Mom,” music-focused unscripted drama “Love & Hip Hop” and others — offer a real-life litmus test for a new socially conscious Hollywood.
 Essentially, it asks a provocative question.
-What would result if a company known for animated satire and reality melodramas began shaping them with mental health in mind — what happens when people start being polite and stop being really outrageous?
+What would result if a company known for animated satire and reality melodramas began shaping them with mental health in mind — what happens when people start being polite and stop getting really outrageous?

 Viacom allowed The Washington Post to sit in on a half-dozen of these Zoom sessions over the past few months with almost no reporting restrictions.
-The sessions offered a unique lens onto how the television business operates in this new age, how it seeks to balance the sometimes different aims of entertainment and social responsibility.
+The sessions offered a unique lens onto how the television business operates in this new age, how it seeks to balance the seemingly different aims of entertainment and social responsibility.

-At one session, Gold made reference to the guide.
-A slickly designed website, it focuses on a range of mental health situations and includes storytelling tips like “elevate stories of friends and family members who are supportive” and answers to hypotheticals such as “If you’re crafting a horror movie, what setting should you make sure to portray with extra sensitivity?”
+At one session, Gold was making reference to the guide.
+A slickly designed website, it focuses on a range of mental health situations and includes storytelling tips like “elevate stories of friends and family members who are supportive” along with answers to hypotheticals such as “If you’re crafting a horror movie, what setting should you make sure to portray with extra sensitivity?”

 Gold advised creators to be especially wary of problematic words.